BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
 Massachusetts weather is notoriously fickle.
-Even in summer, evenings can get cool, especially near the coast, and a sudden rain shower is always a possibility.
-A waterproof, windproof jacket is your best friend, and comfortable walking shoes are non-negotiable for exploring historic cobblestone streets.
+Even in summer, evenings can get cool, especially near the coast, so a light jacket or sweater is essential.
+Comfortable walking shoes are also a must, as you'll be doing a lot of exploring on foot.

 safety